G.Projector User's Guide

 An alt-click, i.e., clicking while also holding down the "alt" or "option" key, on the map will cause a box to appear that shows the longitude and latitude of the point where you clicked.
 This box remains visible until you move or click the mouse again.

 A shift-click on the map will cause most map types to be re-centered.
-Azimuthal projections are re-centered on the click point, while non-azimuthal projections are centered on the longitude of the click point.
+Azimuthal and other oblique projections are re-centered on the click point, while others are re-centered on the longitude of the click point.
 Some maps, such as interrupted maps, cannot be re-centered at all.